mattim8/retail_data_pipeline/README.md

 - The `scripts/download_dataset.py` script:
   - downloads full CSV files into `data/full/` (if they are missing),
   - creates a sample subset in `data/sample/` for fast local testing.
+- By default, the pipeline loads committed sample CSV files from `/data/sample`.
+- Full dataset execution is optional and uses `/data/full` plus Kaggle API credentials.

 ##### <span style="text-decoration: underline;">Databases and Schemas</span>